otsuka-kohei/RenamePicturesToTimestamp/README.md

 - JPEG
 - DNG
 - ARW
-- HIF　(only when run this programm on macOS)
+- HIF　(only when run this program on macOS)
 ### Not processable
 This program cannot process files of below format on other than macOS.
 - HIF (taken by Sony α series)